 I purchased seeds of Corydalis magadanica and they turned out to be this species, C. heterocarpa, instead.
 I can’t say I’m too upset, though, as it has been exciting to watch its progress.
 Last year (its first year), it formed a lovely, 18-inch-tall mound of deeply cut, blue-green foliage.
 At that time, it was growing in full sun and seemed perfectly happy there.
 In fall, I had to move it to a different spot; it is now growing in a site with a few hours of morning sun and shade the rest of the day, and it seems fine there too.
 It began flowering in the third week of April, at about 1 foot tall, with clusters of yellow blooms, each marked with a grayish plum spot.
-It continued producing new blooms through May and reached about 2 feet tall by late May.
-The ultimate height is supposed to be around 3 feet.
+It continued producing new blooms through June (seemingly encouraged by deadheading) and reached about 2 feet tall by late June.

-I started collecting these seeds in late May 2021.
+I started collecting these seeds in late May 2021 and continued through June.
 At least 15 seeds per packet.

 Please read the germination information as well before ordering.